Laserbolt/Bluej-Themes/README.md

 ### Installation

 1\.
-Click on `Code` at the top-right corner of this repository page and select `Download ZIP` from the dropdown menu.
+Click on `Code` at the top-right corner of this page and select `Download ZIP` from the dropdown menu.
-2. Go to your `Downloads` folder, right-click on `Bluej-Theme-Hub-.zip` and select `Extract here`.
+2. Go to your `Downloads` folder, right-click on `Bluej-Theme-Hub.zip` and select `Extract here`.
-3. Now go to `Downloads` > `Bluej-Theme-Hub-` > `Dark Theme` or any other theme folder from the available options.
-4. For installation double click to open the `Installation.bat` file
+3. Go to `Downloads` > `Bluej-Theme-Hub` and double click to open `Menu.bat`.
-5. If you need the default theme of BlueJ, you can follow the same steps but select `Default theme` in step-3.
+4. Choose a theme of your choice.
 <br>
 <br>
    ***OR***
 <br>
 <br>
 > [!WARNING]
-> This is only advisable for older computers or if the above method fails
+> This method only advisable for older computers or if the above method fails

 1\.
-Click on `Code` at the top-right corner of this repository page and select `download ZIP` from the dropdown menu.
+Click on `Code` at the top-right corner of this page and select `download ZIP` from the dropdown menu.
-2. Go to your` Downloads` folder, right-click on `Bluej-Theme-Hub-.zip` and select `Extract here`.
+2. Go to your` Downloads` folder, right-click on `Bluej-Theme-Hub.zip` and select `Extract here`.
-3. Now go to `Downloads` > `Bluej-Theme-Hub-` > `Dark Theme` > `stylesheets` or any other theme folder from the available options.
+3. Go to `Downloads` > `Bluej-Theme-Hub` > `Dark Theme` > `stylesheets` or any other theme folder from the options.
-4. Select all files in the theme folder and select Copy.
+4. Select all files in the folder and select Copy.
 5. Go to :
    ```bat
    C:\Program Files\BlueJ\lib\stylesheets
    ```
 and select `Paste`.
-6. Choose to `Replace the existing files with the same names in this folder`, and click on `Continue` if required.
+6. Choose to `Replace the existing files with the same names in this folder`, and click on `Continue` if needed.
 7. Restart Bluej.
-8. If you need the default theme of BlueJ, you can follow the above procedure and select `Default theme` in step-3.
+8. If you need the default theme of BlueJ, you can follow the above steps but select `Default theme` in step-3.